 In my post last year I complained about how only the savvy landlords knew to list properties online.
 That’s still true, but there seems to be a new wave of young, wealthy landlords–many of whom have lived abroad–who have a better grasp of what is required to make an apartment in Cambodia worth $1,000.
 As such, the prices listed are finally starting to make sense.
 A year or two ago a property listed online would have been the same as one that wasn’t, just twice as expensive.

-I spent some time looking at apartments in Phnom Penh recently and while the ones I saw through a new agency, Elevated Realty (a Move to Cambodia advertiser who answered all of your burning real estate questions here) were definitely not the low end of the market, the apartments were outfitted to a higher standard than anything I’d see on my own before (and I’ve been house-hunting in Cambodia many, many times).
+I spent some time looking at apartments in Phnom Penh recently and while the ones I saw through a new agency, all of your burning real estate questions here) were definitely not the low end of the market, the apartments were outfitted to a higher standard than anything I’d see on my own before (and I’ve been house-hunting in Cambodia many, many times).
 And perhaps most surprisingly, the prices were commensurate with the quality of the property.

 If you’re looking for a Cambodian-style apartment in Phnom Penh (meaning: fluorescent lighting, tiled walls, no counters in the kitchen) and are looking to spend less than $250ish a month, you may still be better off walking around and looking for ‘for rent’ signs in the area you have your eye on, enlisting the help of a tuk tuk driver, or trying to find something through word of mouth.